pwnsauce8/kiv-ds/ds-1/README.md

 ### Run

-To start vagrant In main folder `/ds-1` run command:
+To start vagrant use following command in main folder `/ds-1`

 ```bash
 vagrant up